-Parents can assist by encouraging their child to be punctual, to study, to follow the dress code, and act appropriately.
+Parents can assist by encouraging their child to be punctual, to study, to follow the dress code, and to act appropriately.

-The school administration recommends parents be aware of the school disciplinary principles; keep in close contact with the homeroom teacher, subject teachers, and educators as well.
+The school administration recommends that parents be aware of the school disciplinary principles; keep in close contact with the homeroom teacher, subject teachers, and educators as well.

 We promote Positive Behaviour, we praise and reward children for good behavior in many ways.

-However, if students don't follow the Behavior and Consequences Policy, they are invited to Positive Behaviour Club (Meet with the school counselor, Head of the Child Wellbeing Services, Head of PYP, and Head of IB for instructional meetings and completing Positive Behaviour Resolution forms).
+However, if students don't follow the Behavior and Consequences Policy, they are invited to the Positive Behaviour Club (Meet with the school counselor, Head of Wellbeing Services and Head of PYP for instructional meetings and completing Positive Behaviour Resolution forms).

-In some cases, students might be assigned internal or external suspension for several days (with or without access to online learning).
+In some cases, students might be assigned internal or external suspension for several days (with or without access to asynchronous online learning via ManageBac).

-A severe breach of the Behavior and Consequences Policy will be considered as an exclusion from school.
+A severe breach of the Behavior and Consequences Policy will result in an exclusion from school.
 Parents are encouraged to regularly check behavior notes on ManageBac.